elomasney/styled_v1/README.md

 - This page is displayed to the user on successful submission of the contact email form.
 - If the user has submitted a valid form, and it was successful, they will be directed to the Thank You page.
 - This consists of a basic layout with text, alerting the user that the form was sent successfully, and to let them know that someone will repsond to them as soon as possible.
-- A **call to action** button is located at the bottom of the text, 'Check out our Looks'.
-This button, when clicked, will direct the user to the Look Book gallery page, where they can check out the outfits within our collections.
+- A **call to action** button is located at the bottom of the text, 'Check out our Styled Services'.
+This button, when clicked, will direct the user to the all products page, where they can check out the services available.

 ### **_Login Page_**
 - The login page is a customised allauth template, which consists of the login form.